yottapanda/website/content/posts/outdated-ai.md

 > Hey ChatGPT, old chum!
 Could you please explain to me why the sky is blue?

 This is a great prompt.
-Unless physics gets upturned tomorrow, the LLM will be correct in its answer.
+Unless physics is upturned tomorrow, the LLM will be correct in its answer.

 Code on the other hand, boy does that change FAST.